Yellow Bus Line: Routes of service

-When Yellow Bus Line was first established in 1958, its first route of service was Cagayan-Marbel route.
-However, the said route was discontinued in the year 1978 in favor of the then-newly opened Davao-General Santos-Marbel route which they continue to serve to this day.
-The company continued to expand its service area throughout the years, serving the provinces of South Cotabato, Sarangani, Sultan Kudarat, North Cotabato, Davao del Sur and Maguindanao.
+When the Yellow Bus Line was first established in 1958, its first route of service was Cagayan de Oro–Koronadal route.
+However, the said route was discontinued in the year 1978 in favour of the then-newly opened Davao–General Santos–Marbel route which they continue to serve to this day.
+The company continued to expand its service area throughout the years, serving the provinces of South Cotabato, Sarangani, Sultan Kudarat, Cotabato, Davao del Sur, Maguindanao del Norte, Maguindanao del Sur.
 The routes serviced by Yellow Bus Line are all vice versa.